QuantEcon/lecture-source-py/source/rst/smoothing.rst

-Model 2 (One-Period Risk Free Debt Only)
+Model 2 (One-Period Risk-Free Debt Only)
 ========================================

-This is a version of the original models of Hall (1978) and Barro (1979) in which the decision maker's ability to substitute intertemporally is constrained by his ability to buy or sell only one security, a risk-free one-period bond bearing a constant gross interest rate that equals :math:`\beta^{-1}`
+This is a version of the original models of Hall (1978) and Barro (1979) in which the decision-maker's ability to substitute intertemporally is constrained by his ability to buy or sell only one security, a risk-free one-period bond bearing a constant gross interest rate that equals :math:`\beta^{-1}`